-Questions - All 3.
-Do you think the system should also be expanded to include cat registrations and cat breeder registrations? ☑ Yes ☐ No ☐ Unsure 4.
-Do you think any of the following additional information should be included on the centralised registration system (you may select more than one option): ☑ Approved kennel establishments ☑ Dog management facilities ☑ Pet shops that sell or transfer dogs ☑ Dangerous dogs ☑ Dog owner's subject to Court orders or convicted of particular offences ☑ Dogs that have been seized by the local government ☐ Dogs involved in a dog attack ☐ Dogs that have not been controlled by the owner ☐ Dogs that have caused a nuisance or are subject to a nuisance complaint ☑ Dogs that are subject to a destruction order ☐ Other information - please specify: 5.
-Would you support a larger increase in dog registration fees to include additional information on the system? ☐ Yes ☐ No
+Questions - All r [Do you think the system should also be expanded to include cat registrations and cat breeder registrations?
+Yes No Unsure ((((Do you think any of the following additional information should be included on the centralised registration system (you may select more than one option): Approved kennel establishments Dog management facilities Pet shops that sell or transfer dogs ] [[[] □ Dangerous dogs □ Dog owner's subject to Court orders or convicted of particular offences □ Dogs that have been seized by the local government □ Dogs involved in a dog attack □ Dogs that have not been controlled by the owner □ Dogs that have caused a nuisance or are subject to a nuisance complaint □ Dogs that are subject to a destruction order ☑ Other information - please specify: Without knowing who will have access to this information I DO NOT SUPPORT having this additional information on a central database.
+Local government officers already have Please indicate reasons for your preference/s: